 Gift Tax Annual Exclusion Increases to $15,000.
 For gifts made in 2018, the gift tax annual exclusion will increase to $15,000 from $14,000, where it has been since 2013.
 An individual can give to another individual up to this amount without utilizing any of the gift tax exemption.
 For example, a married couple can gift each donee up to $30,000 in 2018 without utilizing either spouse’s gift tax exemption amount.

-We are available to answer your estate and gift tax questions at firstname.lastname@example.org.
+If you have any questions about the inflation adjustments, we are available to answer your estate and gift tax questions at firstname.lastname@example.org or contact us here.